 So many wonderful things are possible during the holidays: Quiet time to expand our souls, the chance to embrace generosity and good will, opportunities to enjoy the warmth of our families and friends, and be grateful for the wonderful relationships in our lives.

-- Too Soft: When people are too passive and not assertive about their needs and feelings, they often wind up feeling put-upon, mistreated or disrespected by family members (or partners!) — and resentments brew.
+- When Boundaries Are Too Soft: When people are too passive and don't speak up about their needs and feelings, they often wind up feeling put-upon, mistreated or disrespected by family members, children, friends or partners, and resentments brew.

-- Too Hard: When people are too rigid and inflexible with their boundaries, they often feel tense, stressed out, and irritable.
+- When Boundaries Are Too Hard: When people are too rigid and inflexible with their boundaries, they often feel tense, stressed out, and irritable by all the assaults to their preferences that this season can fling.
 Furthermore, friends and family members may feel put-upon, mistreated or disrespected by them — and it creates unnecessary conflict.

-- Unaware: When people aren’t clear about their own limits and struggle to hold healthy boundaries with themselves, they overcommit time and energy, have unrealistic expectations of themselves, over-indulge in unhealthy ways, and are prone to overspending.
-This leaving them feeling stressed out, overwhelmed, exhausted, and emotionally (and financially) depleted by the time New Year’s rolls around.
+- When Boundaries Are Not Considered: When people aren't self-aware and clear about their own limits and struggle to hold healthy boundaries with themselves, they overcommit time and energy, have unrealistic expectations of themselves, over-indulge in unhealthy ways, and are prone to overspending.
+This leaving them feeling stressed out, overwhelmed, exhausted, and emotionally and financially depleted by the time New Year's rolls around.
 Not fun at all.

 Because these kinds of boundary problems are so common (and so darn avoidable, with advance planning) I thought I'd put together some holiday-specific boundary advice for you.